DaleOrders/AWS-Study-Notes/README.md

   - Don't change
   - Allocated to your account
 - AZ resilient service , but HA in that AZ.
-  - If that AZ fails, there is no recovery.
+  - If that AZ fails, then the NATGW will fail as well
-- For a fully region resilient service, you must deploy one NATGW in each AZ with a Route Table in each AZ with NATGW as target.
+- For a fully region resilient service, you must deploy one NATGW in each AZ with a Route Table in each private subnet AZ pointing to the NATGW as target.
 - NAT instance is limited by capabilities of the instance it is running on and that instance is also general purpose, so won't offer the same level of custom design performance as NAT Gateway.
 - NAT instance is single instance running in single AZ it'll fail if EC2 hardware fails, network fails, storage fails or AZ itself fails.
 - NAT Gateway has benefit over NAT instance, inside one AZ it is highly available.